kgitthoene/multi-linux-sephrasto-installer/README.md

 Commands:
-  build           -- Download, build and prepare all packages needed by Sephrasto. install         -- Install .desktop file for Sephrasto. clean           -- Remove all installed stuff. update          -- Update Sephrasto to the newest version. uninstall       -- Same as clean. run             -- Start Sephrasto.
+  build           -- Download, build and prepare all packages needed by Sephrasto. install         -- Install .desktop file for Sephrasto. clean           -- Remove all installed stuff update          -- Update Sephrasto to the newest version. uninstall       -- Same as clean. run             -- Start Sephrasto.